 Lactarius lepidotus is a rare, similar Piperites drab little grey-brown mushroom found only at Mt.
 Rainier under alder so far.
 It has a scaly cap.
 We need collections to analyze.
 Mushrooms that look like this from France have been photographed and/or sequenced, but nothing local yet.

 Lactarius alpinus var mitis, discussed in the Russularia, may not be in the Russularia but perhaps here in the Piperites.

 The rest of the species are stockier, with caps up to 10cm or so and stems often >1cm thick

 This common European conifer species is a member of Russularia but can get so large you might not look for it in that group of usually small mushrooms.
-It is a brick reddish colour, but most importantly is exceedingly hot tasting and can be identified on that basis alone, if you're brave enough to try it.
+It is a brick reddish colour, but most importantly is exceedingly hot tasting and might be identified on that basis alone, if you're brave enough to try it.

 Lactarius rufus © Steve Trudell

 Lactarius hysginus - be on the lookout for this rare, reddish brown capped Lactarius from Europe, probably in the Piperites, reported to occur here but with no proof.
 There is a L. hysginus var americanus from California also reported to occur in the PNW but I have no idea if it represents the same mushroom, a distinct variety, or should be its own species.
 We need sampling.